anto1282/Bachelor/README.md

 >Be aware that you only need to install the databases and the DeepVirFinder script if you don't have them installed already.

 ### DeepVirFinder
-Since DeepVirFinder (DVF) doesn't seem to work using conda or mamba, it must be downloaded manually, so download DeepVirFinder by following the instructions from their github: https://github.com/jessieren/DeepVirFinder.
+Since DeepVirFinder (DVF) doesn't seem to work using conda or mamba, it must be downloaded manually.
+Download DeepVirFinder by following the instructions from their github: https://github.com/jessieren/DeepVirFinder.
-If you only intend to run DVF from within nextflow, you do not need to create a conda environment, as the instructions otherwise tell you to do, since our pipeline creates the proper environment automatically.
+If you only intend to run DVF from within nextflow, you do not need to create a conda environment for it, as the instructions otherwise tell you to do, since our pipeline creates the proper environment automatically.
 Remember the full path to DeepVirFinder/dvf.py as you need to provide it when running the Pipeline.
 Alternatively, you can also add the DVFpath parameter directly to the nextflow.config file and add the ```--DVFpath``` in there.
 In the command for running NPhAnToM, provide the path like this: